-Cambridge Councillor: ‘Military Weapons Should Not Be Used Against Residents’
+Cambridge Councilor: ‘Military Weapons Should Not Be Used Against Residents’

 The candidate for Lt.
 Governor wants police to wear cameras, and force departments to release exhaustive audits of their arsenals.